-- There was a deficit in 2023 of \$13,224.
-That is because of the rules around income recognition, we received a grant from OSF in 2021 but the grant was to be spent over a two-vear period until June 2023. - The trustees are very aware that Inclusion International relies on our members and grant funders to undertake the charity's work.
-Along with our staff team, we are working with them to try and reduce the risk of low income, particularly at this time. - As we work globally, our income is affected by changes in exchange rates.
-2023 has been a hard year to predict exchange rate movements.
+- There was a surplus in 2024 of \$112,486.
+This was due to the timing of incoming grants.
+We received the whole amount from the Sage Foundation in November 2024, but the project doesn't begin until 1 January 2025. - The trustees are very aware that Inclusion International relies on our members and grant funders to undertake the charity's work.
+Along with our staff team, we are working with them to try and reduce the risk of low income. - As we work globally, our income is affected by changes in exchange rates.
 Where possible, we look to reduce this risk.
 Our policy is to hold most of our reserves (money we have in the bank) in US dollars.

-Reserves policy
+Reserves Policy

 The Designated Reserves are amounts of money set aside in one year's accounts, which can be spent in later years.
-In 2023 the Officers decided to spend some of our reserves as follows:
+In 2024 the Officers decided to spend some of our reserves as follows: